 |WELCOME CONFUSED DILEMNA SPELLER, YOU ARE VISITOR NUMBER

-Are you one of the possibly millions of people worldwide that were taught to spell Dilemna with an 'N' and have been shocked to discover that you are absolutely 'wrong' because the word has apparently always been spelled with a double 'MM' as 'Dilemma'....?
+Hi Dilemna speller... are you one of millions of people worldwide that were taught to spell Dilemna with an 'N' and have been absolutely shocked to discover that you are 'wrong' because the word has apparently always been spelled with a double 'MM' as 'Dilemma'....?

 For me it was in 2012.
 Blissfully driving along only to burst out laughing at a huge billboard advertising the film called 'THE DILEMMA'!